Secure Channel Specifics

 • Secure Channel Message Authentication Code Key for Response (S-RMAC)

 Every command sent over a secure channel between a client or CMS and a YubiKey is encrypted with the Session Secure Channel Encryption Key.
 Further, each command from the client has a MAC generated from the contents of the encrypted command APDU and the Session MAC key for Command.
 This MAC value is used to verify the authenticity of the command sent.
-Each command MAC value is based off the previous command MAC, enabling a chain which can be verified to ensure the data was not tampered in transit, nor is a command being replayed.
+Each command MAC value is based off the previous command MAC, enabling a chain that can be verified to ensure the data was not tampered with in transit, nor is a command being replayed.

 The Response MAC is generated using the encrypted response APDU from the YubiKey and the Session MAC key for Response.
 Each Response MAC also includes a value derived from the original command MAC sent from the client, providing a verification that the data included in the response corresponds to the last command sent.